sergey-shandar/public/notes/fs/log2.md

 This algorithm uses 3 phases:

-1. **Fast doubling:** This method uses exponential steps to narrow down the upper limit of the most significant bit.
+1. **Fast doubling:** This method uses exponential steps to find the upper limit of the most significant bit.
 We start with 1023.
 If our `bigint` has more than 1023 bits, multiply our step by 2, then by 4, 8, etc.
-2. **Binary Search Phase:** Refines the result by halving the step size.
+2. **Binary Search Phase:** Refines the result by halving the step size back to `1023`.
 3. **Remainder Phase:** Use [Math.log2](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/log2) to find a logarithm of the remainder.

 ```ts